British Rail Class 195

 The British Rail Class 195 is a class of diesel multiple-unit passenger train from the Civity family manufactured by CAF, owned by Eversholt Rail Group and currently operated by Northern Trains.
 A total of 58 units have been built; 25 two-car units and 33 three-car units.
 The class is almost identical to the Class 331 also produced by CAF, which is the electric version of the Class 195, differing only in traction type and (in some units) vehicle formation.

 They were first introduced on 1 July 2019, entering service with the previous operator Arriva Rail North on the Manchester Airport and Liverpool Lime Street via Warrington, and Manchester Airport to Barrow-in-Furness routes.
-The final 195 unit entered service in December 2020 and all 58 units work across most non-electrified routes across the Northern network.
+The final 195 unit entered service in December 2020, and all 58 units work across some non-electrified routes across the Northern network.